Santroller/Santroller/wiring_guides/drum.md

 - A 4051 or 4067 based analog multiplexer
   - Only necessary for the Pi Pico, other microcontrollers have enough analog pins
   - Note that for the RB kit without cymbals, you can actually get away with a Pi Pico based board with 4 analog pins, and then the multiplexer is not required.
-  - Entirley optional, certain game features won't work with digital drums
-    - For Rock Band, the velocity data is only used for freestyle drums.
-    - For GH, the velocity data is used for accents and ghosts.
-These award extra points when you hit them with the right velocity, but that is entirely optional.
-    - If you skip the multiplexer, follow the digital instructions instead of the analog ones
   - 74HC4051 / 74HC4067 recommended, these are `high speed` parts and thus they switch faster and work better.
   - the 74HCT4051 or 74HCT4067 will not work as these are 5V parts and are not tolerant of the 3.3V voltage levels of the Pi Pico.
   - The CD4051B/CD4051BE and CD4067B aren't recommended as they are slower parts